maxmurdoch/flock/src/pages/index.md

 calculator:
   description: >-
-    Tell us about your flying habits and we will estimate the yearly cost of insuring with Flock
+    Tell us about your flying habits and we will estimate the yearly cost of insuring with Flock.
   title: Is pay-as-you-fly for you?
 secondTestimonial:
   - author: 'Keith, Land Surveyor'
     image: /images/uploads/testimonial/3.jpg
     quote: >-
-      Fantastic app, speedy human response to any question, very cheap insurance that’s easy to access, what more could you want?
+      Fantastic app, speedy human response to any question, very cheap insurance that’s easy to access.
+What more could you want?
   - author: 'David, Aerial Photographer'
     image: /images/uploads/testimonial/4.jpg
     quote: >-